 F. Common Errors Problem Solution 1 Dealer reveals burn card.
 Revealed card is shown to all players.
 Dealer then reveals the appropriate card.
 2 Player (A) shows hand before player/s (B and/or C) has opportunity to act.
 Player (A) must play the rest of the hand with his/her cards exposed but can still win the pot and place bets.
 3 Player acts (bets, calls, raises, re-raises, folds) out of turn.
 Player must wait until his/her turn.
 Action out of turn will be binding if action to that player has not changed.
 Checking, calling, and folding is not considered action changing.
 4 Player shows hand, but fails to state his/her intention (call, fold) when it is his action at showdown.
-Player’s hand must be considered folded (mucked).
-Example: player A goes all-in, player B shows hand without stating their intention to call or fold.
+Player’s hand must state Call, Raise, or Fold imiediatly.
+Example: player A bets, player B shows hand must immediately state their intention, if they do not immediately state their action there will be a warning.
 5 Dealer reveals “turn” or “river” card before action is complete.
 Exposed card is put back in deck (burn card would remain on table), action is completed, deck is reshuffled, cut and appropriate card is shown (no burn).
 6 Card is dealt face-up or exposed.
 If exposed/face-up card is one of first 2 cards out of the deck, then it is a misdeal.
 Otherwise, continue dealing and give player with exposed card the burn card.
 Two exposed cards is a misdeal.
 7 Player is dealt 3 or more cards If player has yet to act in the hand, then it is a misdeal.
 If player has already acted, then discover the error, their hand is dead.

 5. Betting Procedure:

 In No-Limit Texas Holden a player may bet any amount of his chip stack during the course of play.